pudge330/quick-capture/README.md

 I'm still currently in school taking minimal classes at the time while working full time.
 So this is just version 1.0, I plan on updating it to be less resource intensive(avg 60-80mb) and fixing the graphics a bit.
 As I'm still learning those will be soon to come.
 Also will be changing the storage to a sqlite DB in the future instead of flat-file storage.

 ### Usage and Functionality

+* Set a custom HotKey Combination
+* Take screen shots of all or selected screens connected
+* Option to save mutiple screen shots as single or multiple files
+* Many more options and settings.
+* Profile manager for differnet settings.

+### Known Issues/Bugs

+* Settings animation can be a little glitchy
+* Bug in profile manager that resets profile settings

+### Comming in v1.1

+* Bug fixes